Edgar Froese Aqua (1974)

-“Aqua is a work of creation that has opened many doors to the sound exploration and to the parameters in a fusion between abstract and harmony”
+“Aqua is a work of creation that has opened many doors to the sound exploration in a fusion between abstract and harmony music”

 It's through a damn flu filled with a Neanderthal virus that I undertook a series of reviews (March 2009) about the solo works of one of the most important figures in contemporary EM who is also the founder of Tangerine Dream; Edgar W. Froese.
 And credit where credit's due, I begin with the very enigmatic AQUA.
 Abstracted musical universe and rich sound structures, here what depicts quite well the impression that leaves this first solo album by Edgar Froese.
 The icy blue of the artwork with a brightness of ice, more coordinated than the musical art itself, announces an album in a very Berlin style for this progressive electronic period where the music is in hiding behind innovative ideas that are the privilege of the solitary creators of a Berlin scene which tries to surpass the British invasion of progressive music.
 That's where bloomed so many interesting names like Schulze, Gottsching, Schneider, Fricke and Froese.
 This dear Edgar who will become one of the most interesting character in contemporary EM.
 I remember my first contacts with the cold and very hermetic world of the title-track.
 I discover the music of TD on the late with albums like Tangram, Thief and White Eagle.
 We are in 1984 and Risky Business, the movie, works pretty good here with the performance Rebecca De Mornay and her sweet little face.
 I hardly digested Phaedra (which I will consider as a masterpiece after a few years of Black Metal) that my friend decides to make me swallow AQUA.
 Oh...that the first gulps were in lack of thirst.
 But docilely, my ears get formed to the wonderful universe of the minimalist music (Mike Oldfield and Tubular Bells), prog and folk (Genesis and Selling England by the Pound or the brilliant Ghost by The Strawbs) and progressive electronic music in cleanly spoken, Jean-Michel Jarre and his Oxygene in 1976, Vangelis and Spiral in 1977 and Synergy's Cords also in 1977.
 It's a little through this mishash of sounds and noises that I finished to pierce the mysterious beauty of EM and the world of Tangerine Dream.